-After high school graduation, Jacob travelled more than 8,000 miles from his home in Tennessee to Jaipur, India.
+After high school graduation, Jacob traveled more than 8,000 miles from his home in Tennessee to Jaipur, India.
 For six weeks, he was immersed in Hindi language and Indian culture.

-After this life changing experience, Jacob was drawn him Penn and specifically the South Asia Studies (SAST) program, where he has been able to learn about one of the world’s oldest civilizations through the lens of language, religion, and culture.
+After this life-changing experience, Jacob was drawn to Penn and specifically the South Asia Studies (SAST) program, where he has been able to learn about one of the world’s oldest civilizations through the lens of language, religion, and culture.
 Through classes like South Asians in the U.S. to Bollywood & Beyond, to language classes in Hindi and Marathi, Jacob has been able to engage with both breadth and depth in South Asia Studies.

 At Penn, the Center for the Advanced Study of India (CASI) is the first academic research center in the United States for the study of contemporary India and has a global reputation as a leading U.S. institution for research in South Asia Studies.
 They also fund summer internships for Penn students.
 His sophomore summer, Jacob traveled to India as part of a CASI internship and worked at Leap Skills Academy, an education-focused startup in Yamuna Nagar, Haryana.
 During this time there, he helped implement an online platform for the Leap skills courses.